instructure/canvas-lms/doc/api/plagiarism_platform.md

 When a `submission_created` webhook is received for an assignment the TP has not seen before, it means that the submission is for an assignment that was copied from an assignment the TP _was_ configured on within another course.
 The TP should still process the submission.
 To fetch assignment information for a submission that has not been seen before, use the <a href="plagiarism_detection_platform_assignments.html">Canvas LTI Assignments API</a>

 ##### 4. use the `lti_assignment_id` and the Tool Setting Service to retrieve TP assignment-level configuration
-If the TP has been leveraging Tool Settings in Canvas to store TP specific assignment-level configurations, those Tool Settings will be copied to the new assignment as well.
+If the TP has been leveraging Tool Settings in Canvas to store TP-specific assignment-level configurations, those Tool Settings will be copied to the new assignment as well.
 To access the Tool Setting note the `lti_assignment_id` in the `submission_created` webhook.
 The Tool Setting that should be requested will have a `resource_link_id` that matches this value:
 ```
 GET
 /api/lti/tool_proxy/<tool proxy guid>/courses/24/resource_link_id/<lti assignment id>/tool_setting